 Soex recycling stations can be found at 11,000 venues across the country in council car parks and recycling venues as well as exclusive station with Waitrose, Tesco and Booths supermarkets.

 Quite often you can donate kit in your local community groups – like running or cycling clubs.
 Kit can be expensive so I’m sure there will be people who would happily use any kit you can’t.

 I recently donated sone kit to FIT SW11 Apparel who donate free pre-loved fitness gear to empower women and help the planet.
-Run by Michelle, they’ve recently been supported with storage space by Decathlon in Surrey Quays.
+Unfortunately, Michelle sadly passed away in 2021 and the programme has not continued.

 One of my favourite ways to reduce my fit kit wardrobe – but also quite time consuming – is selling pieces via Depop.
 You could also use eBay or Facebook marketplace.